michael-e/email_newsletter_manager/readme.md

 *Symphony: Blueprints -> Newsletter Recipients*

-Newsletter Recipients section allows defining multiple recipient groups for the newsletter.
+Newsletter Recipients allows defining multiple recipient groups for the newsletter.
 There needs to be at least one recipient group defined before sending newsletter.

 *Essentials*